 I lived in PA for 10 years and I know how miserable it can get.
 By end of February you just want to tear your frozen eyeballs out.

 Once, it was so cold, my brain had gone into hypothermia, and I accidentally put one sock on inside out while getting ready for work.
 I DIDN’T CARE.
 Yep just left that sucker on like that.
 No one was going to see it.
 Look – my toes hadn’t seen the light of day for 9 months.
 NINE.
 If I wasn’t wearing boots or thick slippers, I was in bed.
 Thankfully, the cats didn’t notice my socks because they can be pretty judgmental and are into that whole “appearances” thing.

-So these recipes.
+So these spring recipes.
 Yes, beautiful recipes with things that grow from the ground.
 Colors of green, orange, red.
 Yes FEED ME, spring.
 Save me from sock faux pas.

 1. Chopped Thai Shrimp Salad with Garlic Lime Dressing

 With spicy jalapeno garlic shrimp, carrots, edamame, roasted cashews, baby spinach, crunchy wonton strips, and a tangy garlic-lime dressing…this is at the top of my list to make this spring.
 LOVE.
 Thanks to Lindsay at Pinch of Yum for creating this masterpiece.

 Put some spring in your step with this Salsa Criolla.
 If you’re not familiar with it, it’s a Peruvian condiment made with red onions and cilantro marinated in lime juice.
 It’s incredible on sandwiches or served with meats.
 It goes hand in hand with one of my favorite Peruvian dishes, Lomo Saltado.

 3. Lemon Chicken Meatball Kale & Orzo Soup